-Daniel Panetta: I do not think there is anything like "good leadership".
-For what is that anyway?
-I would like to speak of ideal and then at least we need the context.
-Because leadership must be situational and authentic, which means to me that the thoughts inside and the action in the outside agree.
-And one more thing is absolutely necessary: A good leader sees their employees as human beings.
-This includes accepting people as they are - with their whole background.
-Leadership is not only related to the tasks, but means to take responsibility in the human and social sphere.
+Daniel Panetta: I don't think there is such a thing as “good leadership”.
+Because what is it anyway?
+I would like to speak of ideal and then we need at least the context.
+Because leadership has to be situational and authentic, which for me means that the thoughts on the inside and the actions on the outside match.
+And something else is absolutely necessary: a good leader sees their employees as people.
+This also includes accepting people as they are - with their whole background.
+Leadership is not just about tasks, it means taking responsibility in the human and social sphere.
 A good leader can vary depending on the situation.
-In military or time-critical large-scale projects, it can make sense if someone leads a rough and dominant position; in pedagogy or in a change context, completely different leadership qualities are required.
-Being able to lead a person who has a wide range of skills in order to be able to act flexibly or respond to situations is a good way to lead.
+In the military or time-critical large-scale projects, it can Sense do when someone leads rough and dominant, in pedagogy or in a change context, completely different leadership qualities are required.
+Those who have a wide range of skills can act well to be able to act flexibly or react to situations.

 "Highly sensitive leadership personalities have the ability to foresee certain things"

 Kathrin Sohst: Way from the general, to the special.
 Let's talk about high-minded leadership personalities.
 What is typical of highly sensitive people who do a leadership job?